 Instead of a wellness clinic with salaried staff and patients paying fees, a healing circle or care cooperative may emerge, where members co-care for one another based on emotional-spiritual availability, shared knowledge, and relational agreements.

-In short: Businesses under Solon Papageorgiouâs framework become relational ecosystems of shared care, designed to support mutual thriving, emotional safety, and spiritual depthânot wealth extraction, control, or status.
+Businesses under Solon Papageorgiouâs framework become relational ecosystems of shared care, designed to support mutual thriving, emotional safety, and spiritual depthânot wealth extraction, control, or status.

 Â